exercism/v3/languages/csharp/reference/implementing-a-concept-exercise.md

                 └── &lt;NAME&gt;Tests.cs
 </pre>

-## Step 1: adding track-specific files
+## Step 1: adding code files

-The track-specific files should be designed to help the student learn the exercise's concepts.
-For all

-The following C#-specific files must be created (not necessarily in this order):
+The code files are track-specific and should be designed to help the student learn the exercise's concepts.
+The following C# code files must be created (not necessarily in this order):

 ### Create `<NAME>.cs` file